CraryPrimitiveMan/awesome-with-star/awesome/CodyReichert_awesome-cl.md

 * [Common Lisp Quick Reference](http://clqr.boundp.org/index.html) - A distilled, pocket-size version of the ANSI CL spec.
 Available for download as a PDF.
 * [CLHS](http://www.lispworks.com/documentation/lw50/CLHS/Front/index.htm) - The Common Lisp HyperSpec; the ANSI CL standard, in hypertext form.
+* [CLOS MOP specification](https://clos-mop.hexstreamsoft.com/) - A modern public domain online version of chapters 5 and 6 of The Art of the Metaobject Protocol
 * [Common Lisp Standard Draft](http://cvberry.com/tech_writings/notes/common_lisp_standard_draft.html) - The final draft of the Common Lisp specifications, in a well formatted PDF.
-* [Common Lisp the Langauge](http://www.cs.cmu.edu/Groups/AI/html/cltl/cltl2.html) - The original standard for Common Lisp before the ANSI spec.
+* [Common Lisp the Language](http://www.cs.cmu.edu/Groups/AI/html/cltl/cltl2.html) - The original standard for Common Lisp before the ANSI spec.
 * [Minispec](http://minispec.org/index.html) - A friendlier, but less-complete, version of CLHS.
 Also contains documentation for some commonly-used CL libraries (such as Alexandria).
 * [Quickdocs](http://quickdocs.org/) - A reference for the libraries provided by Quicklisp.